Listeriaa/Endangered-species-Angular/README.md

 ## TODO

 - Still a lot to do, especially the collapse "more info" (need another fetch to API to get french name and type of threats).
-- I would like to add a filter on categories
+- I would like to add a filter on categories.